Pen-y-Fan/stranding/README.md

 - Locations (40): All the delivery locations in East and Central.
 From Capital Knot City to Wind Farm
     - also locations for deliveries In progress and Other (e.g. a Pill box or private room)
 - DeliveryCategories (4): Delivery Time, Delivery Volume, Cargo Condition and Miscellaneous
-- Orders (540) - all the standard orders, which count towards
+- Orders (540) - all the standard orders, which count towards game completion

 To generate 20 test deliveries run: